-School for nature and landscape
+School of nature and landscape architecture

 Students learn how to tackle projects through modules looking at all the technical, scientific and visual aspects involved.
 Throughout the five-year course this approach is built on by setting increasingly complex challenges for students covering the analytical and preparatory stages of a landscape project, as well as those concerning the students' personal and increasingly independent development.

 There are five core groups of modules making up the course syllabus over its 5 years

 The course is organised around theoretical and practical knowledge concerning the multifaceted question of landscapes and the skills specific to the landscape architect’s profession of assessing, programming and designing.

 The landscape project forms the beginning and end of the course.
 As an inhabited, represented, cultivated and developed territory, the landscape is always moving, evolving and the focus of projects.
 Landscape is a project.

 Landscape projects develop students’ intuition and spark their creativity.
 They involve acquiring the method for analysis and diagnosis, right through to defining the challenges and objectives that lead to individual or group projects.

 They are often based on a real area of consideration or site.
 Students sketch out and develop a solution that they will design and implement themselves.

 The scientific and technical modules concern the necessary disciplines for being familiar with the living world, and for studying, understanding and analysing territories and landscapes, such as biology, ecology, botany, pedology and geology.